 Health and social care systems are critical to maintaining the physical and mental wellbeing of Londoners.
 We need a digital revolution in adult social care, starting with exploring how social care services could be delivered digitally.
 Technology has the potential to help free up staff time by enabling users to access services digitally, thereby improving their independence, efficiency and wellbeing and reducing the need for in-person care visits simply for reassurance.
 Where this type of digital solution has been implemented, service users report that it helps to increase their digital literacy and independence and reduces their social isolation.
 It has also led to more flexible working for social care staff.

-We are working with our members in south London to host an Innovation Exchange event on the ‘Digital Revolution in Social Care’ on the morning of Friday 13 March 2020 at St Thomas’ Hospital.
-The event will bring key stakeholders in this field together and showcase the most cutting-edge digital innovations to both inspire and practically help our industry partners to shape the future of social care delivery.
+We are worked with our members in south London to host an Innovation Exchange event on the ‘Digital Revolution in Social Care’ on the morning of Friday 13 March 2020 at St Thomas’ Hospital.
+The event brought together key stakeholders in this field together and showcase the most cutting-edge digital innovations to both inspire and practically help our industry partners to shape the future of social care delivery.

 If you are interested in speaking to our Healthy Ageing team email Lesley.email@example.com.